 Through there you can add a signature or your initials.
 If you choose the ‘add signature’ option, you can either type draw or insert an image of your signature.
 If you type your signature (with a handwritten style font of your choosing) you can drag and drop it anywhere in the document.

 There are many online tools that offer a seamless solution for instantly developing an e-signature right in the browser.
-Many of them like HelloSign can be integrated with other document reading software on your phone and your pc.
+Many of them like HelloSign can be integrated with other document reading software on your phone and your PC.
+Signature Generator is a free online tool that allows you to create electronic signatures in seconds.

 There are several different ways of creating an e-signature through these software solutions.
 One way is to draw your sign using a stylus or your finger on a device that’s responsive to touch.
 This is particularly helpful when you are signing a document on the go through your smartphone.